AashPau/calculator/README.md

 Trying to build react Calculator to test my skills

 update - fixed handle on dot and handle on operator, basic calculator is ready, plan to add more features and fix the css, make it look more attractive

+update 2 - fixed the operators click, added comment to the function, calculator still allows number like "2.2.2.2", need to fix it